-Wike Releases N132m For Corps Members' Allowances | Leadership Newspaper
+Wike Releases N132M For Corps Members' Allowances | Leadership Newspaper

 Earlier in her remarks, Acting Chairman of NYSC Governing Council, Mrs Binta Muazu appreciated Wike for his investments in the NYSC, saying that the generosity of the governor’s to the NYSC is outstanding.

-Muazu said: “We were at the Permanent Orientation Camp and we saw the construction of a massive 5000 capacity amphitheatre.
+Muazu said: “We were at the Permanent Orientation Camp and we saw the construction of a massive 5000 capacity amphitheater.
 We want to be part of the commissioning of that facility.

 “You are constant in the payment of monthly subvention to the NYSC and we are happy with the promise to release the allowances of Corps members.”